jmonlong/manu-vgsv/manuscript.md

 Each variant was separated from the next by a buffer region of 500 bp.
 The size of deletions and insertions followed the distribution of real SVs from the HGSVC catalog.
 We used the same size distribution as deletions for inversions.
-Then a VCF file was produced for three simulated samples with random genotypes (homozygous reference, heterozygous, homozygous alternate).
+A VCF file was produced for three simulated samples with random genotypes (homozygous reference, heterozygous, homozygous alternate).

 We created another VCF file containing errors in the SV definition.
-One or both breakpoints of deletions were shifted between 1 and 10 bp.
+One or both breakpoints of deletions and inversions were shifted between 1 and 10 bp.
-The location and sequence of insertions were also modified, either shifted or deleted at the flanks, again up to 10 bp.
+The location and sequence of insertions were also modified, either shifted or deleted at the flanks, again by up to 10 bp.

-Paired-end reads were simulated using `vg sim` on graph that contained the true SVs.
+Paired-end reads were simulated using `vg sim` on the graph that contained the true SVs.
 Different read depth were tested: 1x, 3x, 7x, 10x, 13x, 20x.
 We used real Illumina reads from NA12878 provided by the Genome in a Bottle consortium to model base qualities and sequencing errors.

 The different methods were tested using either the true VCF or the VCF that contained errors.
-For vg, a graph was constructed from the VCF file, indexed, then used to map simulated reads and call variants using toil-vg (see [toil-vg](#toil-vg)).
+For vg, a graph was constructed from the VCF file, indexed, then used to map simulated reads and call variants using toil-vg (see [Toil-vg](#toil-vg)).
-A beta version 1.5 of BayesTyper was run directly on the simulared reads and using only SVs in the input VCF.
+A beta version 1.5 of BayesTyper was run directly on the simulated reads and using an input VCF with SV only.
 In order to run the other methods, reads were mapped to the linear reference sequence using `bwa mem` and sorted using `samtools`.
 For Delly, insertions and deletions were first genotyped together using these mapped reads and the `delly call` command.
 Inversions were genotyped separately using a VCF that was formatted according to Delly's preference.
 SVTyper was run on the mapped reads and a VCF that was converted to symbolic variant representation.
 All commands used for this analysis are available at [ANALYSIS_REPO](XXX).

-The genotypes called in each experiment (method/VCF with or without errors/sequencing depth) were compared to the true SV genotypes to compute the precision, recall and F1 score (see [toil-vg sveval](#toil-vg-sveval)).
+The genotypes called in each experiment (method/VCF with or without errors/sequencing depth) were compared to the true SV genotypes to compute the precision, recall and F1 score (see [Toil-vg sveval](#toil-vg-sveval)).

 #### Breakpoint fine-tuning using graph augmentation